elvorai/elvortoken/README.md

 This repository is provided for informational purposes only and does not constitute investment, financial, legal, or trading advice.

 Cryptocurrency assets involve risk, including potential loss of capital.

+Security reviews, contract visibility, vesting schedules, and audit references may reduce risk but do not guarantee that ELV or any digital asset is risk-free.

 Always conduct independent research before participating in digital asset ecosystems.